ivahuang/ShinyAppSTA141B/README.md

 After all teammates review your changes to the code, we will merge it to the master branch!

-# Next Dsicussion Time and Goal:
+# Next Discussion Time and Goal:
-We'll discuss on Monday@11am, to finalize the function of our ShinyApp, division of work and ddl!
+We'll discuss on Monday@11am, to finalize report details!